Akiba's Trip: Undead & Undressed

-Akiba's Trip: Undead & Undressed, released as Akiba's Trip 2 in Japan, is a 2013 action-adventure video game for the PlayStation Vita, PlayStation 3, PlayStation 4, and Microsoft Windows by Acquire.
+Akiba's Trip: Undead & Undressed, released as Akiba's Trip 2 in Japan, is a 2013 action-adventure open-world video game for the PlayStation Vita, PlayStation 3, PlayStation 4, and Microsoft Windows by Acquire.
 It is the sequel to Akiba's Trip on the PlayStation Portable.
-A third game in the series, Akiba's Trip Festa, has been released in November 2016.
+A third game in the series, Akiba's Trip Festa, was released in November 2016.

-A "Director's Cut" of the game is set to release in Japan in April 2023 for Windows, Nintendo Switch, and PS4.
+A "Director's Cut" of the game was released in Japan in April 2023 for Windows, Nintendo Switch, and PS4.